aatishgore/gitlab-docker/README.md

-# Launching Gitlab with docker
+# Launching Gitlab with docker on RedHat
 ### Follow the steps mentioned in install.txt
 Run `docker-compose up -d` to launch docker instance `docker ps` to view running containers